alexsmbaratti/HappyKey/README.md

 # HappyKey

 HappyKey was a project created during my sophomore year of high school.
 My friend, [Ryan Nemiroff](http://github.com/RyGuy101), and I helped create the original version of HappyKey.
 It was a math keyboard that would make it easier to type out answers for math tests.
 It's safe to say that the original design has aged a bit.
-As of writing this, I am now a freshmen at ASU studying software engineering and I am working to revive this project with a new design and potentially new function.
+This repository rewrites the keyboard for more functionality (i.e. holding on the numbers for superscripts and subscripts), adds Swift 4 compatibility, and has a brand new user interface and app icon.

 # Original Forked README for Tasty Imitation Keyboard